• Skip to primary navigation

 Instructions

 • Press the crumb firmly in to a 20 cm quiche tin or a cake tin.
-Refrigerate the base as you make the peanut butter cream.

-• Add the hinu kokonati (coconut oil), pata kūteretere (softened butter), tote (salt), huka kokonati (coconut sugar) and wanira (vanilla) into a large bowl.
+• Add the cooled hinu kokonati (coconut oil), pata kūteretere (softened butter), tote (salt), huka kokonati (coconut sugar) and wanira (vanilla) into a large bowl.

-• Whip all the ingredients on high for around 4 minutes until light and fluffy.
+• Tāwhiuwhiua (whip it) on high for around 4 - 5 minutes until light and fluffy in colour and texture.

 • Add the pata pīnati (peanut butter) and whip it in until it is just combined for around 10 seconds.